 Scholarship applications are accepted from students from Southwest Oklahoma enrolled in Medical School or a Master or Doctorate level of Nursing.
 The call for applications is made each May.

-Committee members are Joe Leverett, M.D., J.H.
-Lee, M.D., Greg Pickett, D.O., Steve Hartgraves, CEO, and The Reverend Suzanne Mollison.
+Committee members are Joe Leverett, M.D., Greg Pickett, D.O., John Root, M.D., Steve Hartgraves, JCMH CEO, The Reverend Suzanne Mollison, and Amanda Reimer, JCMH.

 Judy & Gwynn Womack Memorial Scholarship